jpmedley/mdn-helper/README.md

 ### header

-Creates pages for HTTP headers.
+Creates pages for the provided HTTP header and directive names names.
 The results are written to the `*path/to*/mdn-helper/out/` directory.
+To build directive plages only, exclude the -H or --header flag.

 **Syntax:** <code>header -n _headerName_ [(-H | --header)] [(-d | --directive) _directiveName_]</code>